 While Mr. Harper’s hold on Parliament was tenuous during his five-year tenure, he has managed to nudge an instinctively center-left country to the right.
 He gradually has lowered sales and corporate taxes, avoided climate change legislation, promoted Arctic sovereignty, upped military spending and extended Canada’s military mission in Afghanistan.

-…The Conservatives [won] 167 [of 308] seats, [well past the 155 needed to win a majority], which will give Mr. Harper four years of uninterrupted government.
+…The Conservatives [won] 167 [of 308] seats,, which will give Mr. Harper four years of uninterrupted government.

 “We are grateful, deeply honored, in fact humbled by the decisive endorsement of so many Canadians,” Mr. Harper told elated supporters in Calgary….

 The leftist New Democratic Party [NDP] was projected to become the main opposition party for the first time in Canadian history with 102 seats, tripling their support in a stunning setback for the Liberals, who always have been either in power or as leaders of the opposition.

 “It’s a historic night for New Democrats,” NDP leader Jack Layton told a delirious crowd in downtown Toronto.